skywind3000/vim-quickui/README.md

 ![](images/screenshot.gif)

-Trying to share my configuration to my friends, I found that they did't have patience to remember all the keymaps in my vimrc, but text ui is quite accaptable for them.
+Trying to share my configuration to my friends, I found that they did't have patience to remember all the keymaps in my vimrc, but text ui is quite acceptable for them.

 # Content